 Maine Farmers’ Market Snapshot Week is our annual celebration of farmers’ markets in Maine.
 This event coincides with National Farmers’ Market Week, falling on August 4-10, 2019.
 Photo Competition This year’s Snapshot Week features a photo competition for shoppers and farmers.
 The competition will run for 2 weeks August 4 – 17 to give you […]

 Prices reflect a suggested donation value.
 All items are negotiable.

 Let’s navigate the EBT equipment world together.
 This article addresses the free SNAP EBT Equipment Program and discusses additional options for ineligible markets.
 All markets that accept SNAP/EBT must possess a machine that processes the EBT transaction.
 Free Equipment?
-The USDA-funded (free) SNAP EBT Equipment Program has reopened (more info here).
-This is a […]
+Free, wireless, SNAP-Only equipment is available via Maine Department of Health & Human Services for farmers’ […]

 From its cities, to rural corners, to the coast, Maine’s farmers’ markets are enjoyed by a wide array of people for many different reasons.
 Last summer in 2017, almost 1,500 shoppers were surveyed across the state at farmers’ markets to find out who shops at Maine’s farmers’ markets.
 People travel an average distance of six […]

 Program Description: For the past 3 years, much of this program was funded via the USDA’s Food Insecurity Nutrition Incentive (FINI) grant, in partnership with Wholesome Wave.
 During this time, the Maine Harvest Bucks brand has grown to be recognized by SNAP shoppers, farmers, and community members.
 Markets that offer Maine Harvest Bucks are welcoming to […]